Joalor64GH/Odd-Languages/README.md

-# Odd-Languages
+# Odd Languages
-Probalby the most random languages.
+Probably the most random languages.

+Click on a folder to learn about it.